-No seats went unoccupied Wednesday at a reception given by the senate in Hamburg’s City Hall to mark International Women’s Day (March 8th).
+No seats were empty Wednesday at a reception given by the senate in Hamburg’s City Hall to mark International Women’s Day (March 8th).
 Katharina Fegebank, Senator for Science, Research and Equality highlighted achievements such as equal rights, reconciling work and family life and a growing number of women in executive positions.
 However, Fegebank also pointed to new disconcertion: “Time-honoured, secure values such as freedom and democracy are being questioned apparently.”
 However, not everyone is querying such values, said the senator, and noted “a new solidarity and creativity which is putting our democracy on a new foundation.”
 Fegebank stressed the importance of networks that have grown over years and which improve the clout and visibility of women.

 Visibility – key to success